+NNorm, Freq,FDD: Number of FDD frequencies in the Inter-frequency cell info list in the normal performance group

-NFreq,FDD: Number of FDD frequencies in the Inter-frequency cell info list TMeas and M_REP are specified in 8.4.2.1.
+NReduced, Freq,FDD: Number of FDD frequencies in the Inter-frequency cell info list in the reduced performance group.
+UEs which do not indicate support for Increased UE carrier monitoring UTRA (either default or signalled) according to capabilities in [16] shall set NReduced, Freq,FDD = 0.

+TMeas and M_REP are specified in 8.4.2.1.

 TInter FACH = (NTTI*10 - 2*0.5) ms

+s = scale factor used to scale the cell identification delay of reduced performance group and takes the values {1.667, 4, 8, 16}.

 A cell shall be considered detectable when